MilvianGroup/mcp_tool_generator/README.md

 A generic Python tool that automatically converts OpenAPI 3.0 specifications into fully functional TypeScript MCP (Model Context Protocol) servers.

+Note: Only works with typescript MCP servers currently.
+Working on Python support.

 ## Overview

 This tool takes any OpenAPI specification and generates: